Search

 Does mesothelioma latency affect prognosis?

-A late-stage diagnosis is associated with a poorer prognosis.
+A mesothelioma late-stage diagnosis is associated with a poorer prognosis.
 Even when it’s diagnosed during the early stages, the life expectancy of a patient with pleural mesothelioma is less than two years.
 If the diagnosis is delayed until the disease reaches stage four (the final stage), life expectancy drops to 12 months.

 According to Lung Cancer International, only four percent of mesothelioma patients are diagnosed before the age of 45, and approximately two-thirds are 65 or older.
 At these ages, the immune system is less efficient, chronic conditions like diabetes are more common, and multiple medications may have to be managed.
 This could complicate treatment and reduce your options.